soyergabriel/soyergabriel.github.io/index.md

 ---
 layout: home
 title:
-description: "PhD Candidate at the University of Georgia researching political economic and environmnental politics in Brazil."
+description: "PhD Candidate at the University of Georgia researching political economy of agriculture and environmnental politics"
 ---